hyperfiddle/hyperfiddle/README.md

 # Hyperfiddle – an automatic enterprise frontend for any backend function or object

 Hyperfiddle is a **programmable object navigator** that lets you build custom internal frontend GUIs for your pre-existing enterprise backend services.
-Rapidly build powerful UIs that **directly call functions in your backend** through direct classpath linking, **without writing any REST APIs**, glue code, or needing specialist UI framework expertise.
+It lets you call **any backend function**, such as a business query, and immediately see the result in a production-ready enterprise frontend, **without writing any REST APIs**, glue code, or needing specialist UI framework expertise.

 > "As a digital bank, we have sophisticated customer service.
 We looked at Retool but a good interactive dashboard has 20-50 apis to build out and I don't want to build APIs for all of this." — Neobank VP Eng